datalowe/psychopy-smdt/README.md

 ## Monitor setup
 Note that for all experiments, you will need to update the monitor settings in PsychoPy to be in agreement with your physical monitor.
 Please see the [official PsychoPy documentation](https://www.psychopy.org/builder/builderMonitors.html) for more information about this.

+## (not) Running the experiments online
+This PsychoPy implementation of the SMDT was only developed for being used locally, i.e. not online, unlike the original SMDT.
+It is unlikely that one could easily convert this implementation to run online, unfortunately.
+Moreover, the original test is written in Adobe Flash and very outdated, meaning you probably can't use that either.
+You might have better luck creating a new version of the SMDT from scratch.
+If you do, 1) you are free to use stimuli from this project, but remember to give proper credit as per below, and 2) you're very welcome to send an e-mail to datalowe-at-posteo.de so that I can add a link to your work here.

 ## Attribution
 The SMDT was developed at Karolinska Institutet's Department of Neuroscience by a research group led by Prof. Fredrik Ullén.
 This PsychoPy implementation was created by Lowe Wilsson.